dfranx/SHADERed/README.md

 Except those large features, I am also planning to do some small QoL changes:
- - show more info about ongoing transformations made by gizmo
  - an option to snap gizmo transformations
- - bounding box around selected item + resize points on the bounding box
+ - bounding box around selected item (can be turned off in options)
  - ctrl + click -> select multiple items
  - add "Advanced" menu that allows user to modify (at least some) system variables while taking screenshot/video
  - program crashes on invalid input layout (+ probably other invalid inputs too)